 For others practicing polyamory within long-term relationships, navigating pods and choosing which partners to see and which to maintain longer distance relations with has been an adjustment, too.
 Avery, a 24-year-old who has been practicing polyamory for about three years, is currently in a throuple with a married couple.
 Avery also has their own partner with whom they live and who isn’t involved with the other couple at all.
 Over the course of the last year, Avery has had to get used to many long distance dating techniques to keep communication with their partners alive.
 “Even though my partners aren't technically long distanced, we've utilized techniques such as video chatting, calling, and more in order to connect with each other since we are quarantined separately.
 I think these techniques may go away once we can see each other more often post-COVID,” Avery says.
 “But, it made me more open-minded to long-distance relationship techniques and I would consider keeping them around and video chatting more often, playing video games together remotely, if we can't see each other, or if I ever end up with a long-distance partner.”

 Pandemic or not, every person who practices polyamory will have a unique experience, and no relationship will be the same as another.
 That’s the beauty of it — and, sometimes, the anguish.
 “Being involved with a married couple is such an interesting experience alone, and I feel like I’ve learned a lot about having a shared relationship, but making it personal and special still.
-All of that while also having a separate live-in partner is a challenge, but also a beautiful thing in itself,” Avery says.
+All of that while also having a seperate live-in partner is a challenge, but also a beautiful thing in itself,” Avery says.
 “I just love people; and, the ability to connect with multiple people on so many different levels makes me feel so secure in polyamory.”

 As a polyamorous person myself, I’ve similarly found that trying to date during COVID has been its own adventure.
 I identify as solo poly, which means that I consider myself my own primary partner and focus most of my time and energy into my relationship with myself, ahead of starting or maintaining any external partnerships.
 Given that I’m immunocompromised and disabled, I haven’t felt safe dating or being with others in person.
 All of my partnerships currently — besides my relationship with myself, of course — are long distance.
 Some partners are in New York but still too far to travel to in ways that feel safe for everyone, and some are hundreds of miles from me.